Christian-2003/password-vault/docs/manual/Install and Run the App.md

 Android Version 12 consists of two feature releases, 12 and 12L respectively.
 PasswordVault requires the feature release 12L from March 2022.
 Read more about Android releases [here](https://developer.android.com/tools/releases/platforms).

-IF you do not know which Android version is installed on your device, got to **Settings > About phone > Software information > Android version**.
+If you do not know which Android version is installed on your device, go to **Settings > About phone > Software information > Android version**.
 If this does not work on your device, please consolidate your device's manual in order to find your current Android version.

 <br>

 ## Install the Release APK
-The recommended way to install PasswordVault, is to simply download the release APK file from GitHub.
+The recommended way to install PasswordVault is to simply download the release APK file from GitHub.
 To do so, follow these steps:

 ###### Download the Release APK
 You can download the newest release from the GitHub [releases](https://github.com/Christian-2003/password-vault/releases/latest)-page.
 We recommend to always download the newest release, as this contains all features and security updates.
 However, you can also download a previous release from [here](https://github.com/Christian-2003/password-vault/releases).